AmarKumarPandey04/System/README.md

 # System
-this is my first git repository
+This is my first git repository
+Author-Amar kumar pandey